 Prior to first use of the machine, prior to each spreading season, and following any major repair or overhaul, the machine should be road tested to verify that all systems and components are functioning properly.
-Road testing may be done on any suitable course that will allow the spreader to be driven at similar speeds to be used during spreading.
-The following procedure is offered as a guide.
+Road testing may be done on any suitable course that will allow the spreader to be driven at similar speeds used during spreading.